Cybersecurity Basics: Are They Enough for Current Threats?

 What basic cybersecurity means

-There are no established guidelines or rules as to what constitutes essential cybersecurity.
+There are no established guidelines or rules regarding what constitutes essential cybersecurity.
 However, the FTC and the National Institute of Standards and Technology (NIST) provide guidelines that can serve as exemplary benchmarks for crucial protection.
-These guidelines can serve as an excellent basis for determining essential cybersecurity.
+These guidelines can be an excellent basis for determining essential cybersecurity.

 The FTC Cybersecurity for Small Businesses outlines several guidelines for protecting businesses from cybercriminals.
 These can be summarized as follows: